Pirate Party Germany: Fall

 Following the Berlin wipeout, many declared the Pirate Party a dead political project; former party leader Martin Delius and former party Chairman Christopher Lauer left the party and publicly expressed that they did not wish to see it continue.

 In late 2018, just over two years after the Claus-Brunner scandal, the party was rocked by a sexual harassment scandal, with Gilles Bordelais, one of its candidates for the European elections, at its centre.
 Bordelais was an employee of the party's MEP Felix Reda and was placed under investigation for sexual harassment of European Parliament employees.
 Despite the fact that Reda had provided timely notification to the party's Board, the Board failed to act on the information provided, keeping him on the ballot.
 This prompted Reda to resign from the party and politics in general, announcing his decision on 27 March 2019, in an online video protesting the party's inaction on the matter.
 Following Reda's resignation and withdrawal, the party continued its electoral decline at the local, state, federal, and European level.

+In recent years, the party has come under heavy criticism from other Pirate parties and prominent figures of the global Pirate movement for its handling of various issues and controversies, and its stance on international topics like the Gaza genocide and the Israeli occupation of the West Bank, with Andrew Norton, Birgitta Jónsdóttir, the Pirate Party of Greece, and the United States Pirate Party being especially vocal.

 The 2025 German federal election marked its terminal decline, as it received only 0.03% of the national vote (13,800 total voters), losing 91.86% of the votes it attracted in the 2021 federal election.